rdmurphy/frames/README.md

 // Now the iframe has been added to the page and is listening for height changes notifications from within the iframe
 ```

-A popular feature of Pym.js was the ability to automatically initialize embeds that had matching attibutes on their container elements. `@newswire/frames` also includes this capability.
+A popular feature of Pym.js was the ability to automatically initialize embeds that had matching attibutes on their container elements — `@newswire/frames` can do this as well.

 Assume we have the following markup in our HTML: